Disaster Service Volunteer

-Francisco Bay Area at the intersection of I-580 and I-680, the City
+Bay Area at the intersection of I-580 and I-680, the City of Dublin

-of Dublin (Calif.) has consistently been one of the fastest growing
+(Calif.) has consistently been one of the fastest-growing cities in

-cities in Alameda County for the past several years.
-In 2010, the
+Alameda County for the past several years.
+In 2020, the City

-by two BART stations which provide great access from Dublin to
+will be served by two BART stations which provide great access from

-other parts of the Bay Area.
-Since the City's incorporation in
+Dublin to other parts of the Bay Area.
+Since the City's

-1982, the City's population has progressively increased as both
+incorporation in 1982, the City's population has progressively

-residents and businesses have found the benefit of calling Dublin
+increased as both residents and businesses have found the benefit

 The region is known for its mild climate and many amenities,